andraztori/marrakesh/marrakesh/architecture3.md

 - **Virtual Cost**: What the marketplace tracks internally
 - **Buyer Charge**: What campaigns actually pay

-In the current implementation, virtual cost and buyer charge are identical, but the separation allows for future modeling of marketplace fees, discounts, or other platform mechanisms.
+In the current implementation, virtual cost and buyer charge are identical, but the separation allows for future modeling of marketplace fees, margins, discounts, or other platform mechanisms.

 ---